UPC “seizure ” Part IV: the appeal against the “seizure ” order

 Moreover, the unfairness denounced by NOVAWELL – knowledge of marketing since 2017 that had not been disclosed – seems to have been based on article 60, since the Court refers to it under reasonable available evidence.
 However, de facto, reasonable available evidence and unfair presentation are two different things and have different grounds in French law.
 As recalled by a ruling of the Cour de cassation (French Civil Supreme Court) on December 6, 2023, it is the principle of loyalty set out in Article 10 of the French Civil Code which is the ground of such loyalty.
 It would therefore have been judicious to invoke the correct basis, at the risk of the claim being rejected for its mere inadequacy with the text.

-Finally, it is worth noting the Court’s interesting clarification of the time limit for lodging an appeal.
-In this case, the Court relies on article R. 615-2 of the French Intellectual Property Code, which stipulates that “copy must be left with the same holders of the seizure report” (“copie doit être laissée aux mêmes détenteurs du procès-verbal de saisie“), to conclude that this text provides “in fine” that the service of the copy of the report is part of the measures and would therefore constitute the starting point of the time limit.
-On the other hand, it is specified that the submission of the expert’s written report constitutes an act distinct from the said execution.
-This somewhat subtle clarification is particularly interesting.
-Generally speaking, under French law, the closing of operations constitutes the starting point, as the defendant argued.
-Often, the order even stipulates that the bailiff has three days to draw up his report following the closing of operations.
-However, the UPCA text refers to “the measures” and not “the operations” as the starting point for the 30-day period.
-This means that if the order specifies a time limit for drafting the report – three days, for example – the time limit for lodging an appeal begins on the day following the said time limit.
-This is an important clarification, given that in French law, ordinances most often include such a time limit.
+Finally, the Court’s clarification regarding the time limit for lodging an appeal is worth highlighting.
+In this case, the Court relied on Article R. 615-2 of the French Intellectual Property Code, which provides that a copy must be left with the same holders of the seizure report.
+The Court concluded that this provision implies, in fine, that the service of the report copy forms part of the seizure measures and therefore marks the starting point of the appeal period.
+In contrast, it was clarified that the submission of the expert’s written report is a distinct act, separate from the execution of the seizure.
+This nuanced clarification is particularly noteworthy.
+Under French law, it is generally accepted that the closing of operations triggers the start of the appeal period, as the defendant argued.
+Orders often specify that the bailiff has three days to prepare the report after the operations are closed.
+However, the UPCA refers to “the measures” rather than “the operations” as the reference point for the 30-day deadline.
+This means that if the order provides a specific time frame for drafting the report—three days, for example—the appeal period begins the day after that deadline expires.
+This is a significant clarification, especially since such time frames are commonly included in seizure orders.

 Conclusion

-To conclude, this decision reveals a not inconsiderable (and ultimately banal) aspect of the new Court’s jurisprudence: it arises first and foremost from the claims made before it, from the questions put to it.
-It must be said, however, that many other questions merited the Court’s attention, but were not raised.
-In general terms, the decision also reveals the Court’s flexible approach not only in ordering a seizure as such, but also in determining whether it can be ordered ex parte: in this case, it tends to reverse the burden of proof by considering that the risk of destroying evidence was proven, whereas the applicant had only asserted it, and in so doing obliges the seized party to provide the opposite proof.
-In any case, the first lessons to be learned from these first seizures will necessarily influence litigation strategies that may include UPC “saisies”, largely due to the Court’s willingness to carefully reason its decisions, which can only be approved and praised (to be continued…).
+To conclude, this decision highlights a noteworthy—though ultimately unsurprising—aspect of the new Court’s jurisprudence: it is shaped first and foremost by the claims brought before it, by the questions that are actually submitted for its review.
+That being said, many other issues could have deserved the Court’s attention but were simply not raised.
+More broadly, the decision reflects the Court’s flexible approach not only in granting a seizure itself but also in determining whether such a measure can be ordered ex parte.
+In this case, the Court appears to shift the burden of proof by considering the risk of evidence destruction to be established, even though the applicant had merely alleged it.
+This, in turn, compels the seized party to prove the contrary.
+In any case, these early rulings on seizure procedures will inevitably shape litigation strategies involving UPC seizures, particularly in light of the Court’s commendable effort to provide well-reasoned decisions—an approach that deserves recognition and approval.
+(To be continued…)